CentOS-PaaS-SIG/linchpin/docs/source/resources/layouts.rst

-Inventory Layouts (or just :term:`layouts`) describe what an Ansible inventory might look like after provisioning.
+Inventory Layouts (or just :term:`layout`) describe what an Ansible inventory might look like after provisioning.
 A layout is needed because information about the resources provisioned are unknown in advance.